 This variant is a mixture of French, Malagasy, African languages, Indian languages, and English.
 It features a distinct phonological system, grammar, and vocabulary influenced by the diverse ethnic groups in Seychelles.

-This is also across the board in the Seychelles alongside French and English.
+This is also widespread in the Seychelles, alongside French and English.

 (iv) Antillean Creole